-If you choose to switch your puppy off the food he is currently on (Diamond Brand Puppy Food) you will need to gradually change the food.
+If you choose to switch your puppy off the food it is currently on (VICTOR- Purpose Active Dog and Puppy Grain Free) you will need to gradually change the food.
 You must be certain to put the puppy on a Large Breed formula!!!
 DO NOT feed a regular puppy food formula to a large breed dog.
 Doing so will greatly increase the odds of your dog developing a host of skeletal problems, called developmental orthopedic diseases (DOD).
 It will also void any hip guarantee from us because it is that large of a factor.
 We do send an 6-pound bag of their current food home with you so you can make the switch.
 If you change the puppy’s food too quickly, they will get an upset stomach and may get diarrhea.
 Everyone always wants to know how much to feed a puppy.
 Proper nutrition is as important as proper amounts.
 There is no easy answer to how much to feed, it has to be continuously adjusted to prevent your puppy from being overweight for their age.
 Excess weight can cause skeletal issues as well as the wrong kind of food.
 When your puppy hits about 4 months old, you will likely notice they will start looking slimmer all of a sudden.
 This is a time when your puppy will need a little more nutrition.
 They are sleeping less, and moving more.
 They are growing rapidly, and will need adequate nutrition to fuel that growth and exercise.
 If you increase the puppies food amount and they get pudding stools out of nowhere, you may be feeding a bit too much for their systems to handle.
 This is common with puppies; pudding stools happen a lot.
 There is a difference between pudding stools and watery though, watery is not something you should see unless there is a reason.